taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 Rajue: "Either your gang is so puny and unknown that it's not even worth beating the shit out of you..."

-We see Min's face reflected in the grimy metal insides of the mecha-cleaner, anger well-contained but visible as Rajue continues: "...or your head tat's a fake!"
+We see Min's face reflected in the grimy metal insides of the mecha-cleaner, anxiety well-contained but visible as Rajue continues: "...or your head tat's a fake!"

 Min: "Oh yeah?"